vsowjanyarani/doc/README.md

    Helm is the package manager for kubernetes.
 Helm charts are available in helm repositories.

    ##### Helm Installation
-   Refer the following link to install helm on ubuntu server
+   Refer the following link to install helm on jumpbox

      https://helm.sh/docs/intro/install/